 Two of South Canterbury’s earliest industries were sawmilling and lime-burning.
-The timber industry had more or less ended by 1880, after fires destroyed remaining forests at Waimate and Geraldine.
+The timber industry had more or less ended by 1880, after fires destroyed the remaining forests at Waimate and Geraldine.

 Lime-burning, for agriculture and building, began in the 1860s.
 Limestone was also quarried as a building stone, and bricks were fired locally, most importantly near Makikihi.
 Lime is still quarried extensively for agricultural use.

 South Canterbury’s industries have been based on processing farm products.
 There were early wind- and water-powered flour mills at Milford, Temuka, Winchester, Waimate and Timaru.
 The first of the large brick flour mills along the railway line at Timaru was built in 1878.
 New Zealand’s first roller mill began production in this area in 1882.
 Later, these mills also produced oatmeal, pasta and stockfood.
 Flour and stockfood are still made in Timaru.

 Among Timaru’s most prominent landmarks is the six-storey Timaru Milling Company Building.
 Built in brick in 1882, it was the first mill in the country to use rollers instead of grindstones.
 Many early interior features remain.
 The mill still operates and is thought to be New Zealand’s last dry pasta plant.